braingeneers/WetAI_Docker/README.md

 # WetAI Docker

 This code creates the docker container for WetAI.
 This is the main code for the entire WetAI project.
 WetAI is currently in development.
-More will be added to this readme later.
+More will be added to this readme later..

 ## Useful Resources
 * [WetAI Docker Page](https://hub.docker.com/r/braingeneers/wetai)